Adventure camping: Take your pick of a wagon, tent, yurt or tipi

 Creative ways to relax and rejuvenate during a stay in North Dakota

 North Dakota adventures don’t end when the sun goes down.
-Consider spending a night in a covered wagon, field tent, yurt or tipi to your visit.
 After an enjoyable day in the great outdoors, sleeping under the stars will add a truly unforgettable element to your destination vacation.
-Get creative as a way to relax and rejuvenate.
+Get creative as a way to relax and rejuvenate, consider spending a night in a covered wagon, field tent, or a yurt.

 Westward settlement led pioneers overland with all of their possessions in covered wagons.
 For those now touring in station wagons, Fort Ransom State Park keeps the pioneer spirit alive with the Percheron Wagon, fully equipped with beds, refrigerator, microwave and air conditioning (not just by opening the flap).